315+ Telescopes Ranked

 I’ve always found the Moon to look good in any scope, but particularly so in an 8″, which seems to be a good general size for lunar observation – you have decent resolution, but the Moon isn’t blinding at sane magnifications.
 Clavius can show three or four dozen craterlets, provided there is good seeing and collimation.

 Jupiter’s moons are nice disks with an 8” and show some amount of color, particularly Io, which is a ruddy orange-yellow.
 Jupiter itself shows many festoons, cloud belts, and, of course, the Great Red Spot.
+Galileo Regio on Ganymede can be hypothetically glimpsed with an 8” but I’ve never done it.

-Saturn shows several bands—currently it has three major ones—as well as the Cassini Division in its rings and several moons.
+Saturn shows several bands—currently, it has three major ones—as well as the Cassini Division in its rings and several moons.
 Saturn’s largest moon, Titan, is a gold color, but it falls short of being a disk with anything less than perfect seeing conditions.

 Uranus’ moons can hypothetically be glimpsed with an 8”, but I’ve never done it in practice.
 Neptune is a nice azure disk, and Triton can be seen with some effort.